davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     System.out.println("stringYouWantToPrint" + someVariable + "moreString" + anotherVariable);
     ```

-    For instance, the following will print something to the effect of: `Old X: 50` on one line.
+    For instance, the following will print something to the effect of: `"Old X is 50"` on the *same* line.
     ```java
-    System.out.println("Old X: " + oldXPosition);
+    System.out.println("Old X is " + oldXPosition);
     ```
-    Play with the string to print both old X and old Y on the same line.
+    Play with the string to print both old X and old Y values on the *same* line.

 6. Test it out, and see if everything's working before moving on.